swiftlang/swift-testing/Documentation/ABI/JSON.md

 A stream consists of a sequence of values encoded as [JSON Lines](https://jsonlines.org).
-A single instance of `<output-stream>` is defined per test process and can be accessed by passing `--experimental-event-stream-output` to the test executable created by `swift build --build-tests`.
+A single instance of `<output-stream>` is defined per test process and can be accessed by passing `--event-stream-output` to the test executable created by `swift build --build-tests`.

 ```
 <output-stream> ::= <output-record>\n | <output-record>\n <output-stream>